Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Evaluation

 \section{Evaluation}

 In this section, we present the implementation details of HiQ and the results of comprehensive experiments.
 We design two phases of experiments.
 In the first phase, we compare HiQ with the baseline method on a challenging HiQ code dataset, CUHK-CQRC.
 In the second phase, we evaluate HiQ in real-world operation using off-the-shelf mobile devices.
-In particular, we collect a large-scale HiQ code dataset, CUHK-CQRC, to evaluate the performance of HiQ by comparing with PCCC \cite{blasinski2013per}.
-Note that PCCC provides two different methods: Pilot block (PB) for color QR codes with embedded reference color and EM for those without using the reference color.
+In particular, we collect a large-scale HiQ code dataset, CUHK-CQRC, to evaluate the performance of HiQ by comparing with PCCC \cite{blasinski2013per}. { For a fair comparison, we generate HiQ codes with {\bf Pattern Coloring} because PCCC needs reference color for decoding, but our decoding schemes do not need Pattern Coloring. } Note that PCCC provides two different methods: Pilot block (PB) for color QR codes with embedded reference color and EM for those without using the reference color.
 In our implementation of PCCC we use PB because PB is reported to outperform EM \cite{blasinski2013per}.